-I have a PhD in computer science from the University of Manchester, England, UK, which was sponsored by the EPSRC and the BBC R&D, and supervised by Dr Sarah Clinch, Dr Robert Stevens, and Dr Bruce Weir.
+I have a PhD in Data Science and User Experience from the University of Manchester, England, which was sponsored by the EPSRC and the BBC R&D. During my PhD I investigated various aspects of using augmented and virtual reality technologies in the context of TV viewing experiences.

 You can find my publications on Google Scholar.